codetojoy/self/personal/Quotes.md

 * "The older I grow, the less important the comma becomes.
 Let the reader catch his own breath." - [Elizabeth Clarkson Zwart](https://snaccooperative.org/ark:/99166/w6mk7rkn), columnist
 * "Pain is inevitable; suffering is optional." - [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami)
 * "Small people talk about other people.
 Good people talk about current events.
 Great people talk about ideas." - unknown

+### On Simplicity

+* "Simplify, then add lightness." - [Colin Chapman](https://en.wikipedia.org/wiki/Colin_Chapman) on race-car design
+* "Everything should be made as simple as possible, but no simpler" - attributed to [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein) (but probably a summary of a lecture)
+* "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - [Antoine de Saint-Exupery](https://en.wikipedia.org/wiki/Antoine_de_Saint-Exup%C3%A9ry)

 ### Requires Context